Quick Summary

 The Earth’s atmosphere is divided into five main layers as we move upward from the ground: the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 The exosphere is the outermost layer, gradually transitioning into outer space.
 Each layer plays a distinct role in supporting life and regulating Earth’s climate and weather.

 Earth’s crust is the thinnest and outermost solid layer, comprising less than 1% of the planet’s total volume.
-It includes two types: thinner oceanic crust (5–10 km thick) and thicker continental crust (30–70 km thick).
+It includes thinner oceanic crust (5–10 km thick) and thicker continental crust (30–70 km thick).

 The thermosphere is the hottest layer of Earth’s atmosphere, where temperatures rise sharply with altitude due to the absorption of high-energy solar radiation.
 Despite the intense heat, the air is so thin that it wouldn’t feel hot to humans.